How effective is the ketogenic diet?

 What does the science say?

-Research shows that with careful planning, a LCHF diet can be an effective treatment for people with epilepsy and can help manage type 2 diabetes.4,5 There is also some evidence that very low-carb diets can result in greater weight loss in obese individuals compared to low-fat diets6.
+Research shows that with careful planning, a LCHF diet can be an effective treatment for people with epilepsy and can help manage type 2 diabetes.4,5 There is also some evidence that very low-carb diets can result in greater weight loss for individuals with obesity compared to low-fat diets6.
 However, any weight loss that occurs is most likely to be as a result of a calorie deficit created from cutting out the energy-dense foods and sticking to extremely low-carb diets may not be a practical and sustainable long-term option for many people.
 Moreover, many carbohydrate containing foods, such as fruit, vegetables and whole grains, contain components important for health like vitamins, minerals and dietary fibre.7

 Although use of the ketogenic diet (LCHF) in cancer treatment has shown some promising results in animal studies, more research is needed to better explain the effects.8 The limited number of studies and differences in study design and characteristics, resulting in poor quality evidence, make it hard to draw any firm, evidence-based conclusions.8